• Skip to primary navigation

 Labeled ingredients for Swedish Cheese Pie (Västerbottenpaj).

-• The filling is comprised of a combination of milk and cream (or use half-and-half instead), eggs and cheese.
-In Sweden, the traditional cheese used in this recipe is an aged cow's milk cheese called Västterbotten, which is nearly impossible to find in the United States (see the FAQ below for more information).
+• In Sweden, the traditional cheese used in this recipe is an aged cow's milk cheese called Västterbotten, which is nearly impossible to find in the United States (see the FAQ below for more information).
 Priest XO Cheese from Sweden is an excellent substitute for Västerbotten and can be found in cheese shops and Scandinavian specialty grocery stores.
 Gruyere or an aged white cheddar also work well in this recipe.

 Pie dough dry ingredients with butter cut in in a food processor.